Jay Silverheels: Television

 Eventually, he went to work as a salesman to supplement his acting income.
 He also began to publish poetry inspired by his youth on the Six Nations Indian Reserve and recited his work on television.
 In 1966, he guest-starred as John Tallgrass in the short-lived ABC comedy/Western series The Rounders, with Ron Hayes, Patrick Wayne, and Chill Wills.

 Despite the typecasting, Silverheels in later years often poked fun at his character.
 In 1969, he appeared as Tonto without the Lone Ranger in a comedy sketch on The Tonight Show Starring Johnny Carson.
 The sketch was featured on the 1974 record album Here's Johnny: Magic Moments from the Tonight Show.
 "My name is Tonto.
 I hail from Toronto and I speak Esperanto."
 In 1970, he appeared in a commercial for Chevrolet as a Native American chief who rescues two lost hunters, who had ignored his advice, in that year's Chevy Blazer.
 The William Tell Overture is heard in the background.

-Silverheels spoofed his Tonto character, opposite Clayton Moore, in a Stan Freberg Jeno's Pizza Rolls TV commercial, which was set to the music of Gioachino Rossini's 'William Tell Overture," and in The Phynx, opposite John Hart, both having played the Lone Ranger in the original television series.
+Silverheels spoofed his Tonto character, opposite Clayton Moore, in a Stan Freberg Jeno's Pizza Rolls TV commercial, which was set to the music of the William Tell Overture, and in The Phynx opposite John Hart, who also played the Lone Ranger in the original television series.

 He appeared in three 1964/5 episodes of NBC's Daniel Boone, starring Fess Parker in the title role.

 His later appearances included an episode of ABC's The Brady Bunch, as a Native American who befriends the Bradys in the Grand Canyon, and in an episode of the short-lived Dusty's Trail, starring Bob Denver of Gilligan's Island.

 In the early 1960s, Silverheels supported the Indian Actors Workshop, where Native American actors refined their skills in Echo Park, Los Angeles.
 Today, the workshop is firmly established.